nzaman7878/javascript-interview-exercises/README.md

 08 - Find the sum of all elements in an array.

 09 - Create an object representing a car with propertise like make , model , and a year .
 Add a method to the car object to start the engine.

+10 - Change the text of a paragraph on a webpage using Javascript .